fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

 ^^^^^^^^^^^^

 The ACSPublicCoverage dataset is one of five datasets created by Ding et al.
-[1]_ as an improved fairness benchmark dataset to the popular UCI Adult dataset [2]_.
-It is used to evaluate different algorithmic fairness interventions.
-While UCI Adult predicts whether an individual's annual income is above
-$50,000, the authors introduced ACSPublicCoverage to cover the healthcare domain.
+:footcite:`ding2021retiring` as an improved fairness benchmark dataset to the popular UCI Adult dataset :footcite:`kohavi2017adult`.
+The authors propose to use the dataset to evaluate algorithmic fairness interventions.
+While UCI Adult predicts whether an individual's annual income is above $50,000, the authors introduced ACSPublicCoverage to cover the healthcare domain.
 ACSPublicCoverage predicts whether a low-income individual who is not eligible for Medicare is covered by public health insurance, such as Medicaid or Medicare.

 The authors compiled data from the American Community Survey (ACS) Public Use Microdata Sample (PUMS).
 Note that this is a different source than the Annual Social and Economic Supplement (ASEC) of the Current Population Survey (CPS) used to construct the original UCI Adult dataset.
-Ding et al. [1]_ filtered the data such that ACSPublicCoverage only includes individuals under 65 years old had an income of less than $30,000.
+Ding et al.
+:footcite:`ding2021retiring` filtered the data such that ACSPublicCoverage only includes individuals under 65 years old had an income of less than $30,000.
 Although usually only people over age 65 are eligible for Medicare, people under age 65 may qualify if they have certain disabilities.

 .. _acs_public_coverage_dataset_description: